 Insurance is one of the key things to sort out when moving abroad.
 In Qatar, you can buy coverage for a variety of aspects of day-to-day life and work.
 This guide includes the following information:

-- Overview of the insurance industry in Qatar
+- Overview of insurance in Qatar

 - Which forms of insurance in Qatar are legally required?